cryptoltruist/cryptoTax/cran-comments.md

+## cryptoTax 0.0.3 submission no 3

+Hotfix: The new CRAN tests revealed that some internet errors were still not failing gracefully in all cases.
+A more comprehensive solution to have them fail gracefully has now been applied.

 ## cryptoTax 0.0.3 submission no 2

 > which is not your name.
 Not sure why we did not spot this before, but we